 Learn about bullous myringitis, an infection of the tympanic membrane (eardrum).

 Enlarged adenoids are normal some kids, but others need surgery.
 Often, tonsils and adenoids are removed at the same time.

 An auditory brainstem response (ABR) test is a safe and painless test that gives health care providers information about possible hearing loss.

-Kids with APD can't process what they hear as other kids do, because their ears and brain don't fully coordinate.
-But early diagnosis and therapy can improve their hearing skills.
+Kids with APD can't understand what they hear in the same way other kids do.
+That's because their ears and brain don't fully coordinate.
+But early diagnosis and a variety of strategies can help them.

 Most kids stumble and fall from time to time, but a child who continually loses his or her balance might have a balance disorder.

 A cholesteatoma is a growth behind the eardrum that can damage the bones of the middle ear.
 Treating it can help prevent hearing loss.